ZeanQin/zeanqin.github.io/content/articles/git-commands.md

 git diff
 ```

-## Automatically prune remote-tracking branches for a branch on the other side that has already been deleted
+### Prune remote-tracking branches automatically for a branch on the other side that has already been deleted

 Without `git fetch --prune`, remote-tracking branches for a branch
 the other side already has removed will stay forever.